Timberland Acres

 House Rules

 No smoking, in summers when driving in the area be careful of dragging safety chains as sparks start fires.
 We do have an enclosed fire pit that can be used--not exactly a fire ring.
 We have a dog-run that's fenced for dogs to be off leash.
 Generators off by 10 p.m. is appreciated.
 No rush to leave, we're retired, the patio, picnic table area can be used and enjoyed.
-Our dog may bark at you for a bit until she realizes you're okay to be there--we have a young dog, 1 year old—Peaches (the barker) is in the house quite a bit or in and out.

 Location

 Access Road Conditions: State highway turn-off and then paved to the driveway which is cinders or gravel.
 Good access---but not a lot of maneuvering space, probably have to back in or out using driveways across the road from our house.
 Best for units under 30' probably due to turns--in the trees.
 Tow Vehicle Parking Details: We have a 1 acre lot with 3 driveways-- and the main drive in the middle has extra parking spaces.
-We have our 25' trailer in back, but an RV can park in front of that and is probably the best place for water hookup.
+We have our 25' trailer in back, but an RV can park in front of that and is the best place for water hookup.
 We don't have a septic hookup, just 15 amp power & water.
 Our power doesn't allow for using microwave or anything higher than 15 amp.
 We've had to replace a GFCI outlet on the porch twice so please be considerate and don't use your microwave or more than one electrical appliance at a time.
 Tow vehicle can also fit in that driveway or in our middle driveway.

 Parking Surface